defaultxr/xr-abstractions/README.md

 `rangem` - scale a range to midi (0-127).

+`reciprocal` - outputs the reciprocal of the input.

 `round` - round a float to the nearest integer.

 `rrange` - random within a range (inclusive).